jundalisay/sp/content/en/superphysics/principles/chapter-01.md

 For example, as a species, it would be better to focus on solutions to global warming than to think of how to make more money, create a new cryptocurrency, or predict the stock market.
 The latter ideas are really based on selfish-interest instead of the common-interest.

 <!-- The next chapter will explain the nature of ideas, which are the main objects in the metaphysical domain.  -->

+## Concepts Emerging from the 2 Domains

+The concept of the 2 Domains leads to the following concepts:

+1. Reality
+2. Abstract Spaces of Reality
+3. Vortices and Ideas within Reality
+4. Operational Divisions of Reality
+5. The 5 Elements of Reality